Poikilos/integratoredu/README.md

 ```

-Then initial setup of this repo required (never required to be typed again since these packages are in the dependencies list in app.js [in this version of npm they are added to the list automatically after npm install, where as --save must be specified in versions earlier than 5]):
+Then initial setup of this repo required (never required to be typed again since these packages are in the dependencies list in app.js [in this version of npm they are added to the list automatically after npm install, where as --save must be specified in versions earlier than 5 such as on Ubuntu Xenial]):
 ```
 cd ~/Applications/integratoredu
 npm init
 #NOTE: --save should really be used for all of these, so they are automatically added in the dependencies section of package.json
-npm install express
+npm install express --save
-npm install morgan
+npm install morgan --save
-npm install body-parser
-npm install errorhandler
-npm install method-override
+npm install body-parser --save npm install errorhandler --save npm install method-override --save
 #now install deps that weren't mentioned in tutorial:
-npm install bcryptjs
+npm install bcryptjs --save
-npm install express-handlebars
-npm install passport
-npm install passport-mongodb
+npm install express-handlebars --save npm install passport --save npm install passport-mongodb --save
 #passport-local allows using a local database instead of social network login
-npm install passport-local
-npm install q
-npm install cookie-parser
-npm install express-session
+npm install passport-local --save npm install q --save npm install cookie-parser --save npm install express-session --save
 #deps I added beyond the express mongodb local authentication tutorial:
-npm install express-helpers
+npm install express-helpers --save npm install moment --save npm install fs --save npm install js-yaml --save
+#node-yaml is a wrapper for js-yaml and adds save feature:
-npm install moment
+npm install node-yaml --save
 #see also: npm install moment-timezone --save
 ```